nekomaruh/tree_view_challenge/README.md

 🔎 How the search filter works?
 -
 One of the requirements was: *"***When the filters are applied, the asset parents can't be hidden.
 The user must know the entire asset path.
-The items that are not related to the asset path, must be hidden.***"*

-‼️ **So the user should see the entire asset path of related nodes, even the children when filtering** ‼️
+The items that are not related to the asset path, must be hidden.***"* So the user should see the entire asset path of related nodes when filtering, even the children!.
+This is how I applied filtering:

-**Button Filter:** The data will be displayed in this unique case:
+**Button Filter:**
-1. All the assets containing the data, will show the data and all the parents on the tree
+- All the assets containing the data, will show the data and all the parents on the tree

-**Text Filter:** The data will be displayed in this 3 cases:
+**Text Filter:**
-1. If the node contains the text
+- If the node contains the text
-2. If the node does not contain the *text*, it will search the parents and if found, all of the parents will be displayed
+- If the node does not contain the *text*, it will search the parents and if found, all of the parents will be displayed
-3. If the node does not contain the *text*, it will search the children and if found, all of the children will be displayed
+- If the node does not contain the *text*, it will search the children and if found, all of the children will be displayed

 **Combination:**
 - The Button Filter will be applied first and Text filter over it.